RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: INTRODUCTION

 While VLA models hold promise for enabling general-purpose robotic capabilities, they are often derived from VLMs, which significantly limits their practicality.
 These models typically possess an enormous number of parameters, resulting in high computational and memory demands.
 Consequently, they require powerful hardware to operate efficiently, posing challenges for deployment on resource-constrained robotic platforms.
 Moreover, the inference speed of such models is often inadequate for real-time applications, further restricting their usability in dynamic and time-sensitive robotic tasks.

-To address the limitations of current vision-language-action (VLA) models, prior researches have explored several strategies aimed at improving efficiency without significantly compromising performance.
-One prominent direction involves replacing the original backbone with more lightweight and computationally efficient architectures \cite{Wen2024TinyVLATF}, thereby reducing both model size and inference latency.
-The adoption of smaller-scale VLMs as the foundational backbone has also shown potential in balancing performance with resource constraints \cite{shukor2025smolvla}.
-Traditional model compression techniques, such as quantization, pruning, and knowledge distillation, have been employed to shrink model size and reduce computational overhead \cite{park2024quantization}.
+To address the limitations of current vision-language-action (VLA) models, prior research has explored several strategies aimed at improving efficiency without significantly compromising performance.
+One prominent direction involves replacing the original backbone with more lightweight and computationally efficient architectures, thereby reducing both model size and inference latency \cite{shukor2025smolvla} \cite{Wen2024TinyVLATF}.
+Traditional model compression techniques, such as quantization and pruning, have been employed to shrink model size and reduce computational overhead \cite{park2024quantization}.
 Another effective approach involves refining visual token processing by enhancing token selection methods and implementing adaptive pruning, which helps eliminate unnecessary visual details without compromising meaningful content \cite{xu2025vla} \cite{tan2025think}.
 However, these methods still fall short in terms of acceleration and memory efficiency for deployment under resource-constrained settings, and they fail to adequately account for the inherent suitability of VLA for robotic control.